Quantum-inspired identification of complex cellular automata: Background

 where $P(S_j)=\sum_{\past{y}|\varepsilon(\past{y})=S_j}P(\past{y})$.

 When the model is quantum mechanical, further reduction of the memory cost is possible, by mapping causal states to non-orthogonal quantum memory states $S_j\to\ket{\sigma_j}$.
 These quantum memory states are defined implicitly through an evolution operator, such that the action of the model at each timestep is to produce output $y$ with probability $P(y|S_j)$, and update the memory state~\cite{binder2018practical, liu2019optimal}.
+Specifically, this evolution is given by

+where $U$ is a unitary operator also implicitly defined by this expression.
+Here, $\lambda(y,j)$ is a deterministic update function that updates the memory state to that corresponding to the causal state of the updated past.
+Sequential application of $U$ then replicates the desired statistics (see Fig. \ref{fig.quantummodels}).
-The details of how such models are constructed, and the memory states determined can be found in the Supplementary Material.
-The memory cost of such quantum models is referred to as the \emph{quantum statistical memory}~\footnote{The term `quantum statistical memory' is used in place of `quantum statistical complexity' as such quantum machines may not necessarily be memory-minimal among all quantum models~\cite{Suen2017, liu2019optimal}.}, given by

-where $\rho = \sum_j P(S_j) \ket{\sigma_j}\bra{\sigma_j}$ is the steady-state of the quantum model's memory.
+The memory cost of such quantum models is referred to as the \emph{quantum statistical memory}~\footnote{The term `quantum statistical memory' is used in place of `quantum statistical complexity' as such quantum machines may not necessarily be memory-minimal among all quantum models~\cite{Suen2017, liu2019optimal}.}.
+Paralleling its classical counterpart, this is given by the von Neumann entropy of the steady-state of the quantum model's memory $\rho = \sum_j P(S_j) \ket{\sigma_j}\bra{\sigma_j}$:

 The non-orthogonality of the quantum memory states ensures that in general $C_q < C_\mu$~\cite{Gu2012}, signifying that the minimal past information needed for generating future statistics -- if all methods of information processing are allowed -- is generally lower than $C_\mu$.
-This motivates $C_q$ as an alternative means of quantifying structure~\cite{Gu2012, tan2014towards, Suen2017, Aghamohammadi2017a}, where it has been shown stronger agreement with intuitions of complexity~\cite{Suen2017,Suen2018}.
+This motivates $C_q$ as an alternative means of quantifying structure~\cite{Gu2012, tan2014towards, Suen2017, Aghamohammadi2017a}, where it has shown stronger agreement with intuitions of complexity~\cite{Suen2017,Suen2022surveying}.
 In addition to this conceptual relevance, the continuity of the von Neumann entropy makes $C_q$ much more well-behaved compared to $C_\mu$, such that a small perturbation in the underlying stochastic process leads to only a small perturbation in $C_q$, which becomes particularly relevant when inferring complexity from a finite sample of a process~\cite{ho2020robust}.
-As such, we take $C_q$ as the measure of structure for this Letter.